NAVIGATING THE FACTS

 Credit: Museums Victoria

-Although nowadays creating a website is not so difficult, some 20 years ago it was a very challenging task, especially because no one had ever done it before.
+Although nowadays creating a website is not so difficult, some 20 years ago it was a hard task, especially because no one had ever done it before.

-The interesting fact is that you can still access this webpage .
-But be careful, don't expect it to be like today's sites.
-Entering there will feel like taking a trip to the times when the web was taking its first steps.
+The interesting fact is that you can still access the webpage.
+But be careful, don't expect it to be like today's sites!

 2